Real estate farming is often misunderstood and only reduced to geographic farming.

 And the earlier you want to reach your commission income goals, the faster you need to be able to iterate.

-And how well you can optimize and iterate also depends on how well you can track the campaign performance with key marketing performance indicators (my article).
+And how well you can optimize and iterate also depends on how well you can track the campaign performance with key marketing performance indicators.

 Step 8 – A Plan for Real Estate Lead Nurturing